WysockiD/WysockiD/README.md

 ---

 - 👨‍💻 Blockchain Software Engineer at SoftServe
-- 🧠 I’m currently working on **Blockchain Development, Django and AI** projects
+- 🧠 I’m currently working on **Blockchain Development, Typescript and AI** projects
 - 🗨️ I’m looking to collaborate with other creative, outside the box thinking developers
 - 🔥 Passionate about web 3.0 and finding ways that merge the natural world with the digital
 - 👣 A man on a mission!